 It’s no secret that children need to see themselves in the literature they read.
 They also need to see people other than themselves.
-Our white children need to read about Black children, Muslim adults, disabled and teachers and presidents and mail carriers.
-Our Black children need to read about heroes who look like them and also who are Asian, Latinx, and white.
+Our white children need to read about Black children, Muslim adults, disabled individuals, teachers and unsung heroes, and mail carriers.
+Our Black children need to read about heroes who look like them and also people who are Asian, Latinx, white, LGBTQ, and marginalized.
 Our able bodied children need to read about the experience of disabled children.
 Our boys need stories about powerful and strong women and our girls need stories about kind and emotional men.
 Making sure our children are never exposed to a single story about any particular group of people will better prepare them to enter the world with less bias and more compassion.

 Laurie Edwards, an associate teaching professor in the writing program at Northeastern University writes here: